Sitka Health Summit chooses two community wellness projects

-Healthy nutritious local food was the theme as about 75 Sitka residents gathered to choose two community wellness projects to pursue in 2016-17 at the 10th annual Sitka Health Summit planning day Friday, Oct.
-21, at the University of Alaska Southeast Sitka Campus.
+SITKA, Alaska (Oct.
+15, 2017) — Starting a series of trauma-informed community conversations and reducing Sitka’s carbon emissions were the theme as Sitka residents gathered to choose two community wellness projects to pursue in 2017-18 at the 11th annual Sitka Health Summit Oct.
+11-13, at the University of Alaska Southeast Sitka Campus.

-These two projects were chosen from 21 specific topic project and nine broad topic project ideas introduced by the citizen planners (some similar project ideas were combined into one submission before voting).
-The topic ideas submitted by the citizen planners fell into a variety of categories, such as physical activity, nutrition, mental health, health equity, etc. The two chosen projects will each receive $2,000 in seed money, as well as some facilitation services from the Sitka Health Summit advisory team, to help get the projects off the ground.
+There were 33 initial projects proposed, in a variety of categories, such as physical activity, nutrition, mental health, health equity, etc. They were narrowed down to five semifinalists, and two of those were combined to make it four semifinal projects.
+The two chosen projects each will receive $2,000 in seed money, as well as some facilitation services from the Sitka Health Summit advisory team, to help get the projects off the ground.

 Each of the two chosen community wellness projects will host a kick-off event in the near future, and these events are open to the public and anybody who wants to help with the project.
 More information about the projects, their kick-off meetings, and contact people are listed below.

-The Sitka Health Summit is coordinated and funded by a coalition of local groups that includes Brave Heart Volunteers, the SouthEast Alaska Regional Health Consortium (SEARHC), Sitka Community Hospital, the Sitka Community Hospital Foundation, and the University of Alaska Southeast Sitka Campus, with additional financial help from Guardian Flight, Southeast Radiation Oncology, White’s Pharmacy, Lakeside-Milam Recovery Centers, Sitka Vision Clinic, Unity Botanical, and the Federal Reserve Bank of San Francisco-Seattle Branch Community Development Division.
+The Sitka Health Summit is coordinated and funded by a coalition of local groups that includes the SouthEast Alaska Regional Health Consortium (SEARHC), Sitka Community Hospital, Sitka Conservation Society, Sitka Counseling, the State of Alaska Division of Public Health-Section of Public Health Nursing, the University of Alaska Southeast Sitka Campus, Southeast Radiation Oncology Center, White’s Pharmacy, the Sitka Health Summit Coalition.

 For more information about the Sitka Health Summit and its current and past projects, go to http://www.sitkahealthsummit.org/.
-A slideshow of scenes from the 10th annual Sitka Health Summit can be found at the bottom of this link, as well as a slideshow of scenes from the now-empty Blatchley Community Gardens.
+Photos from the summit are posted on the Sitka Health Summit page on Facebook, https://www.facebook.com/SitkaHealthSummit.